JonathanLehner/cassini_2021_nature_discoverer/README.md

 ![valais + areas of interest (prelim)](https://user-images.githubusercontent.com/74869040/122691284-00951c00-d22f-11eb-9b81-cbd8b5c910de.jpeg)

+- *Areas of interest are highlighted in red vs. the green/yellow/blue colormap for "normal" terrain*

 ## Overview

 What if traveling to new places could be reliably engaging and rewarding?